-In accordance with KSA 48-932, the Chairman of the Sedgwick County Board of County Commissioners may declare a state of local disaster emergency within Sedgwick County.
+In accordance with KSA 48-932, the Chairman of the Sedgwick County Sedgwick County Board of County Commissioners may declare a state of local disaster emergency within Sedgwick County.
 Such declaration shall be based on the judgment that a state of local disaster emergency is necessary to deal with a current or imminent emergency/disaster situation.

-Sedgwick County Emergency Management will be responsible for preparing any disaster declarations.
+Sedgwick County Sedgwick County Emergency Management will be responsible for preparing any disaster declarations.
 A declaration of a state of local disaster emergency shall implement the response and recovery elements of this plan and any applicable emergency operations plans.
 Subject to K.S.A.
-48-932, the Chairman of the Board of County Commissioners may issue any order deemed necessary for the efficient and effective management of the emergency, for the protection of life and property, or for the general public health and welfare.
+48-932, the Chairman of the Sedgwick County Board of County Commissioners may issue any order deemed necessary for the efficient and effective management for the protection of life or property or for the general public health and welfare.